quickshell-mirror/quickshell/BUILD.md

 - `qt6declarative`
 - `pkg-config`

+We recommend an implicit dependency on `qt6svg`.
+If it is not installed, svg images and svg icons will not work, including system ones.

 At least Qt 6.6 is required.

 All features are enabled by default and some have their own dependencies.